Pitithat-pu/cfdnakit/README.md

 ### Modified copy number profile abnormality score

-Cfdnakit implemented a modified version of copy number profile abnormality (CPA) score by using the result of segmentation and sample S.L.Ratio. robust to coverage bias and noisy fragmented signals.
-The full formula and its advantages were emphasized in the original publication.
-The score quantify the overall genomic aberration of short-fragmented cfDNA.
+Cfdnakit calculates ctDNA estimation score (CES) from the result of segmentation and sample S.L.Ratio. which robust to coverage bias and noisy fragmented signals.The score quantify the overall genomic aberration of short-fragmented cfDNA.
 The higher score infering to enrichment of short-fragmented cfDNA in the sample and copy-number aberrations.

-## Package Prerequisites and Installation

-Package was tested on R environment 4.0.0.
-Now only possible way to install this package is via this github repository.

-Install prerequisites packages

-    if(! "devtools" %in% rownames(installed.packages()))
-        install.packages("devtools")
-    if(!
-"BiocManager" %in% rownames(installed.packages()))
-        install.packages("BiocManager")

-Install cfdnakit package

-    library(devtools)  ### use devtools
-    install_github("Pitithat-pu/cfdnakit") ### install cfDNAKit

-The installation should work fine without non-zero exit status.
-Try load cfdnakit package into current R session

-    library(cfdnakit) ### Load cfdnakit package

-## Usage

-Please follow the instructions on [GitHub Wiki page](https://github.com/Pitithat-pu/cfdnakit/wiki)

 ## Contact